Help for Parents of Troubled Teens

 As teenagers begin to assert their independence and find their own identity, many experience behavioral changes that can seem bizarre and unpredictable to parents.
 Your sweet, obedient child who once couldn’t bear to be separated from you now won’t be seen within 20 yards of you, and greets everything you say with a roll of the eyes or the slam of a door.
 These, unfortunately, are the actions of a normal teenager.

 As the parent of a troubled teen, you’re faced with even greater challenges.
+This is especially true if your teen is abusing drugs or alcohol.
 A troubled teen faces behavioral, emotional, or learning problems beyond the normal teenage issues.
 They may repeatedly practice at-risk behaviors such as violence, skipping school, drinking, drug use, sex, self-harming, shoplifting, or other criminal acts.
 Or they may exhibit symptoms of mental health problems like depression, anxiety, or eating disorders.
 While any negative behavior repeated over and over can be a sign of underlying trouble, it’s important for parents to understand which behaviors are normal during adolescent development, and which can point to more serious problems.

 Seeking professional help for a troubled teen